canonical/doc-docs/juju-tutorials/juju-tricks.md

 Duration: N/A

 [note status="Caution"]
-Changing values in the juju database can corrupt your juju installation.
+Changing values in the Juju database can corrupt your Juju installation.
 Proceed with caution and doublecheck before making any changes.
 [/note]

-Sometimes it may be necessary to access juju's database directly, although it should be considered as last resort solution.
-To log into the juju's database, you must first log into the juju controller machine.
+Sometimes it may be necessary to access Juju's database directly, although it should be considered as last resort solution.
+To log into the Juju's database, you must first log into the Juju controller machine.

 ```console
 juju ssh -m controller 0
 ```

-Once there, you can log into the juju's mongo database.
+Once there, you can log into the Juju's mongo database.

 ```console
 mongo --sslAllowInvalidCertificates --authenticationDatabase admin --ssl -u $(sudo awk '/tag/ {print $2}' /var/lib/juju/agents/machine-?/agent.conf) -p $(sudo awk '/statepassword/ {print $2}' /var/lib/juju/agents/machine-?/agent.conf) localhost:37017/juju